Your new design will be uploaded in:

 • Talk to your children about why they should not to give out their personal details.
 If they want to subscribe to any online service then make up a family email address to receive the mail.

 • Encourage your children to use moderated chat rooms and never to meet up with an online ‘friend’ without first discussing with you.
-Remember that other devices such as a Playstation or Xbox allows children to contact other people over the internet who they may not necessarily know.
+Remember that other devices, such as a Playstation or Xbox allow children to contact other people over the internet who they may not necessarily know.

 • Time spent online should be monitored.